-This requires Spindle Professional to be configured to do two things:
+This requires Spindle Document Distribution to be configured to do two things:

-- The Invoices must be archived to a PDF Archive in an orderly manner, using the Invoice number as the split variable.
+- The Invoices must be archived to a PDF Archive in an orderly manner, using a field at document level, such as the Invoice number, as the split variable.

-- The Emails are generated using the Customer account number as the split variable.
+- The Emails are generated using a field at Customer account level, for example the Customer account number, as the split variable.

 Step 1 – Create the Invoice Archive